gbreen12/ReactiveForms/README.md

 2. Make sure only project types that are supported are targeted (You may need to uninstall the Xamarin Forms nuget package to change the targets and then reinstall it)
 3. Add ReactiveForms nuget package to all projects (PCL, Android, iOS, etc.)

+## NOTE

+Previous version had `BaseNavigationPage`.
+This has been removed.
+Instead just use the `BasePage` inside of a normal `NavigationPage` and it will all work the same.

 ### BasePage

 Reactive Forms comes with a `BasePage` that abstracts some common code for setting up a page.
 The base page takes two arguments: The current page and the page model interface that the page uses.
 The interface must inherit from `IBasePageModel` and the page model must extend `BasePageModel`.